CrD exhibition ‘Processing Space-Times’ and accompanying conference

 Location: IJver, Amsterdam

-On Sunday 31 October, the Gerrit Rietveld Academie will organise a conference in Amsterdam as lead partner in the CrD project.
-The programme consists of contributions by Florian Cramer, Michelle Teran and the exhibiting artists, a presentation of the CrD book and moderated discussions.
-The conference will be held at a stone’s throw from the exhibition location, at IJver Amsterdam.
+On Sunday 31 October, the Gerrit Rietveld Academie organised a conference in Amsterdam as lead partner in the CrD project.
+The programme consisted of contributions by Florian Cramer, Michelle Teran and the exhibiting artists, a presentation of the CrD book and discussions moderated by Senior Researcher Paula Albuquerque.

 10.15 – 10.30 opening by Annelies van Eenennaam and Jeroen Boomgaard